node-red/node-red.github.io/docs/getting-started/installation.md

                       or
                       [64-bit](https://nodejs.org/dist/latest-v4.x/node-v4.5.0-x64.msi)

-You may want to use a version from your operating system's [package manager](https://nodejs.org/en/download/package-manager/).
+It is often easiest to use a [packaged version](https://nodejs.org/en/download/package-manager/) specifically for your operating system.

-There are specific instructions available for certain hardware platforms:
+We also have specific instructions available for certain hardware platforms:

  - [Raspberry Pi](../hardware/raspberrypi)
  - [BeagleBone Black](../hardware/beagleboneblack)